How to Build and Run a Test Automation Suite (Step-by-Step Guide)

 Evaluate Performance Cost Savings

-Choose Your Tools and Framework
+Step 2: Choose the Right Test Automation Tools and Framework

 Selecting the right automation tools is a critical step in establishing an effective test automation strategy.
 It involves researching and evaluating various options based on several factors such as compatibility with your technology stack, ease of use, features, and cost.